Prag8855/aab/content/guides/cost-of-living.md

 ### Rent

-**Cost:** 400€ to 900€ per month (room), 700€ to 1,500€ per month (apartment)
+**Cost:** 600€ to 900€ per month (room), 700€ to 1,500€ per month (apartment)

 In Germany, there is the cold rent (*[[Kaltmiete]]*), and the warm rent (*[[Warmmiete]]*).
 The warm rent includes utilities (*[[Nebenkosten]]*).

 Rent is often your biggest expense.
-Many immigrants get very expensive furnished apartments, because they can't find anything else.
+An unfurnished apartment costs around 24€/m^2^ or 2.25€/ft^2^.[^1] Immigrants often get expensive furnished apartments, because they can't find anything else.
 After a few months in Germany, [get your rent lowered](/guides/moving-in#lower-your-rent) or look for a cheaper apartment.

 **[How to pay less rent ➞](/guides/saving-money-germany#rent)**